universalamateur/json-sanitizer/.code-intelligence/README.md

-# Fuzzing the OWASP json-sanitizer
+# Fuzzing the OWASP JSON-Sanitizer

-## What is the json-sanitizer?
+## What is JSON-Sanitizer?

-The json-sanitizer is a tool that is able to convert JSON-like content to well-formed JSON that satisfies any well-known parser.
-It coerce minor mistakes in encoding and make it easier to embed any JSON in HTML and XML.
+JSON-Sanitizer is a tool that is able to convert JSON-like content to well-formed JSON that satisfies any well-known parser.
+It corrects minor mistakes in encoding and makes it easier to embed any JSON in HTML and XML.
 In addition, it offers security features to sanitize some script tags that could result in a Cross-site Scripting (XSS) attack.